This visa is for someone in Australia who needs one of the following:

 character requirements.
 You must be prepared to provide a police certificate from each country you have lived in for 12 months or more during the past 10 years after you turned 16 years of age.
 Do not arrange for police certificates until we ask you to.

-This also applies to all dependent family members listed in the application who are 16 years of age or older, whether they are migrating or not.
+This also applies to all members of your family unit listed in the application who are 16 years of age or older whether they are migrating or not.

 You must have no outstanding debts to the Australian Government or have arranged to repay any outstanding debts to the Australian Government before this visa can be granted.

 A Carer visa (subclass 836) is a permanent visa for people who want to live in Australia to provide substantial and continuing care or assistance for a relative who either: